thmignon/mixedreality-enthusiast-guide/docs/adding-custom-home-environments.md

 Custom environments expand the creative possibilities of Windows Mixed Reality by giving you the flexiblity to change the backdrop for the Mixed Reality.
 When using a custom environment you'll notice that teleporting, interacting with apps, and placing holograms works just like it does in the Cliff House and Skyloft.
 Browse the web in a fantasy world, or fill a futuristic city with holograms from the Holograms app, the possibilities are endless!

 ## Getting started
-We've created 3 sample environments that show off some of some of the creative possibilites of custom envrionments.
+We've created 3 sample environments that show off some of some of the creative possibilities of custom environments.
 To get started:
 1. Download one of our sample environments
 <br>[Environment 1 Picture Placeholder] [Environment 2 Picture Placeholder] [Environment 3 Picture Placeholder]
 <br>[Download Environment 1] [Download Environment 2] [Download Environment 3]
 2. Open up File Explorer and navigate to the Environments folder by pasting the following in the address bar "%LOCALAPPDATA%\Packages\EnvironmentsApp_cw5n1h2txyewy\LocalState"
-3. Copy and Paste the envrionment that you downloaded in step 1 into this environments folder
+3. Copy and Paste the environment that you downloaded in step 1 into this environments folder
 4. Restart the Mixed Reality Portal - this will refresh the list of environments in the places picker
-5. Put on your headset and once in the Cliff House or Skyloft environment open up the Start Menu using the Windows button your controller
+5. Put on your headset and once in the Cliff House or Skyloft environment open the Start Menu using the Windows button your controller
 6. Select the "Home" icon to go to the places picker
 7. You will find the Fantasy Environment in your list of environments, select it to enter your new custom environment!